Andreea Bălan: Andrè (1999–2001)

 Towards the end of 1998, the musical project Andrè was born, with members Andreea Antonescu and Bălan first meeting on the program Ba da, ba nu.
 Although member Gigi Antonescu was reluctant to join at first, Andrè proved to be a national success, gaining notoriety both within Romania and internationally, with their target audience being teenagers.
 The songs on their debut album, La întâlnire, were made mostly by Săndel Bălan.
 The album included the song "Un univers mai liniștit," known in other countries as "Iluzii", which was previously performed by Bălan at Eurovision.
 Their debut album was released in May 1999 and proved to be a commercial success, selling over 50,000 copies by that September.
 The group gained major popularity due to their simple musical style and rhythmic beats.
 To promote the album, they performed "La întâlnire", "Să ne distrăm" and "Nu mă uita" on numerous television shows, but none of the songs featured music videos.
 Their first single earned success on radio stations, despite the radio's lack of support for Romanian musicians.

-The song "Liberă la mare" was released in the summer of 1999, and became a signature song for the group.
+The song "Liberă la mare" was released in the summer of 1999 and became a signature song for the group.
 It was played during several occasions, including the Mamaia's Festival, where the song won 1st place, with Bălan becoming the youngest singer to win the award.
-At the end of that year, the album "Noapte de vis" was released, and was promoted with the song "Noapte de vis (Moșule, ce tânăr ești)", along with a video for the song.
-"Noapte de vis" was named number 16 in the "Top 20 after 90", a ranking organized by Kiss FM and "Click" magazine, based on public voting.
-In 2008, "Liberă la mare" was ranked in the top 29 television made U TV entitled "Top 100 songs that Romania had broken in two".
+At the end of that year, the album "Noapte de vis" was released and was promoted with the song "Noapte de vis (Moșule, ce tânăr ești)", along with a video for the song.
+"Noapte de vis" was named number 16 in the "Top 20 after 90", a ranking organized by Kiss FM and the "Click" magazine, based on public voting.
+In 2008, "Liberă la mare" was ranked 29th in the top made by the television U TV entitled "Top 100 songs that have broken Romania in two".